May 16

 • Four separate channels

-• Channels 1 & 2 have 2 band EQ
+• Channels 1 and 2 include a 2 band EQ

 Cons

-• Quite heavy at 60 pounds
+• Heavy at around 60 pounds

-• Not suitable for larger venues
+• Not strong enough for large venues

-• Pricey for some budgets
+• Higher price for some budgets

-Vox VX50KB 50W Keyboard Amp
+Vox VX50KB Keyboard Amp

 Best for Versatility